 Sex should last longer than two minutes.

-Every Monday I like to post a reader question that I receive, and this week’s is courtesy of a conversation I had while giving a marriage conference recently.
+Every Monday I like to post a reader question that I receive, and this week’s is courtesy of a conversation I had while giving a Christian marriage conference recently.
 A lovely woman, who had likely been married at least 20 years, wanted to know if there was anything medically she could do about her low libido.
 She just didn’t enjoy sex, and never desired it.
 Her husband could bring her to orgasm manually, but sex never did a thing for her, and she wondered if a doctor could help.

 As I talked to her about things that might be lowering her libido, the real problem eventually became clear.
 It turns out that in their marriage, sex only lasted two minutes.
 She didn’t have time for it to feel good!
 No wonder she didn’t enjoy sex or particularly want sex.